HOME

 click on image to go to photographer's website

-The fabric of the building suffered considerable damage from frequent explosions at the gunpowder mills sited on the Tilling Bourne half a mile away at the base of the hill.
+The fabric of the building, which is constructed of local Bargate stone and is of a cruciform plan (1), suffered considerable damage from frequent explosions at the gunpowder mills sited on the Tilling Bourne half a mile away at the base of the hill.
 One massive explosion in 1760 that killed two mill workers caused the church to partially collapse.
 The building was reduced to rubble eighteen years later by a further explosion which created total havoc in Albury, a village just upstream from the mills.
 The building was not fully restored until 1850.
-The Gunpowder Estate is an English Heritage Scheduled Monument.
+A well-known Guildford family under William Swayne, who was three-times the town’s mayor, owned a building company based in Burpham which was responsible for the rebuilding.
+Swayne also built Burpham Church in 1859.

 MORE ABOUT THE CHILWORTH GUNPOWDER MILLS